 In 2015, we hosted our first free dinner for the community.
 St. Stephen was the first deacon, and we celebrated his feast day by offering a feast to those in need of food or fellowship in the community.
 We were joined by volunteers from Grace Episcopal Church in Southgate in preparing and serving this meal.

-We welcome new ideas.
-If you have a ministry you want to start, contact Pastor Andrea at email@example.com or 734-771-0618.
+We love new ideas!
+If you have a ministry you want to start, contact Pastor Andrea at firstname.lastname@example.org or 734-771-0618.